sourabhdesai/ColorKeys/README.md

 Caveats!
 ------------------------------------------------------------------------------------------------------------------------
--Any keywords added to the `highlighter` EditTextHighlighter object after `highlighter.addSettingsToEditText(EditText editText)` has been called will not be reflected on the `editText` unless `addSettingsToEditText` is called again.
 -The current implementation uses a String Phone Lattice data structure to store the words.
 This data structure takes more time to add words to its dataset relative to a String array.
 However it truly shines when querying its dataset to see if a String exists in it.
 Wanna know more?
 [Click Here!](https://github.com/sourabhdesai/StringPhoneLattice)